 CALVIN – That first jam was great.
 We genuinely, instantly just clicked.

-HARRY – Calvin joined and then played 14 shows back-to-back.
-That’s what you really want, to have that level of commitment.
-It shows so much.
+HARRY – Oli and I had just sacked off our jobs.
+I remember saying to Calvin, we need someone equally as committed.
+If this is what you want to do, fantastic.
+If not, then it’s not for you.
+Calvin joined and then played 14 shows back-to-back.
+That’s what you want, that level of commitment.
 Calvin’s our guy and we’ve been on our way ever since.

 Tell us about your first show together?